pavankalisetti009/gitlab/doc/user/project/merge_requests/auto_merge.md

 > - [Introduced](https://gitlab.com/groups/gitlab-org/-/epics/10874) in GitLab 16.5 [with two flags](../../../administration/feature_flags.md) named `merge_when_checks_pass` and `additional_merge_when_checks_ready`.
 Disabled by default.
 > - [Enabled](https://gitlab.com/gitlab-org/gitlab/-/issues/412995) the flags `merge_when_checks_pass` and `additional_merge_when_checks_ready` on GitLab.com in GitLab 17.0.
 > - [Enabled](https://gitlab.com/gitlab-org/gitlab/-/issues/412995) the flags `merge_when_checks_pass` by default in GitLab 17.4.
+> - Merge when checks pass [generally available](https://gitlab.com/gitlab-org/gitlab/-/issues/412995) in GitLab 17.7.
+Feature flag `merge_when_checks_pass` removed.

-When you enable the `merge_when_checks_pass` feature flag, if the content of a merge request is ready to merge, you can select **Set to auto-merge**.
+If the content of a merge request is ready to merge, you can select **Set to auto-merge**.
 The merge request auto-merges when all required checks complete successfully, and you don't need to remember to manually merge the merge request.

 After you set auto-merge, these checks must all pass before the merge request merges: